LOADING ...

 for the recording session

-So way back then before Social
+So way back before Social Media

 To make a two-sided, 45 rpm record, I've always that